josephsieang/angular-library/README.md

 # AngularLibraryArchitecture

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3.
+- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3.
+- It is to study angular library creation and publish angular library to private npm registry using Verdaccio.

 ## Development server